UncoderIO/Roota/README.md

 [This specification](https://github.com/UncoderIO/RootA/blob/main/RootA_Specification.md) includes the list of all fields that can be used to write a RootA rule.

 ## How to Contribute
-Thank you for your interest in the RootA open-source project!
 Your contribution really matters in evolving the project and helping us make the RootA language even more useful for the global cyber defender community.

 To submit your pull request with your ideas or suggestions for changes, take the following steps: